yoru0/acrostix/README.md

-# Hidden Word
+# LexiCode
 Uncover a word by finding and mapping a pattern in a Unicode document.
+This repository serves as a playground for exploring different programming languages and comparing implementations across various paradigms.